manijak/nativescript-youtube-parser/README.md

 # NativeScript YouTube Parser
 A util to extract raw video-URLs and format information from a YouTube-video page.
 This way you can play YouTube videos in the native video player.
-The plugin is based on npm package `youtube-parser` and adapted to the NativeScript framework (removed cli & non needed dependencies).
+The plugin is based on npm package `youtube-parser` and adapted to the NativeScript framework (removed cli & excess dependencies).
 Works on iOS and Android.

 ## Installation